TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Deep_Learning/Reinforcement Learning with Human Feedbacks or RLHF for LLM.md

 >[!important]
 >**Name**: Reinforcement Learning with Human Feedbacks or RLHF for LLM

+>[!important] Definition
+>**Reinforcement Learning with Human Feedback (RLHF)** is a framework for training models, particularly large language models, by combining *human preferences* with *reinforcement learning* techniques.

 - [[Supervised Fine-Tuning and Preference Alignment for LLM]]

 ![[reinforcement_learning_human_feedback.png]]

+### Basic Procedure

+>[!important]
+>Instead of relying solely on predefined reward functions, **RLHF**
+>- first *collects human feedback*—typically in the form of preference rankings between model outputs—
+>- and uses this feedback to *train a reward model* that approximates human judgment.
+>- The main model is then *fine-tuned* using reinforcement learning
+>	- (often Proximal Policy Optimization, PPO) to maximize the learned reward signal,
+>	- aligning the model's behavior more closely with *human values*, intentions, or quality expectations.

 ### RLHF Algorithms